 Chemical Control: Spinosad, tebufenozide and pyrethroids are the most commonly used insecticides for the control of armyworms.
+There is also a new insecticide on the market, indoxacarb, which will also provide control for armyworms.
 The best time to spray with an insecticide is when the larvae are hatching; this allows maximum control of the population.
 This also provides the opportunity to determine the degree of predator activity and dispersal deaths.
 Insecticides are more effective when applied at dusk or dawn when the armyworms are the most active.
 It is important to practice sound resistance management practices by alternating chemistries.